top of page

 Individual 1-2-1 online therapy session with a qualified counsellor

 If you are a low earner, you may be able to access our concessionary rates scheme for 1-2-1 therapy with a qualified counsellor.
-Individuals can access 6 - 12 sessions at our concessionary rates.
+Individuals can access up to 6 sessions at our concessionary rates.

-*Please note: currently there is high demand for our concessionary rates scheme.
-There may be a waiting list and availability of days / times may be restricted.
+*Please note: there is currently a high demand for our concessionary rates scheme, therefore we have suspended the waiting list and availability of days / times may be restricted.

-Please email or contact us via the contact page to arrange your initial telephone consultation.
+If you have any queries, please email or contact us via the contact page or go ahead and book your initial telephone consultation

 Description